xealits/TopTaus/Readme.txt

 - vstrings in physicsAnalysisParSets_cfg.py for pileup syst
 - Fix multiplicity plots for lead/sublead/subsublead jets
 - Fix HistogramPlotter to read LUM from commondefinitions
-- Data/MC scale factors for resolution, in eta bins (values are already updated in UncertaintyCalculator)

 - Substitute random smearing for JER with smearing by genPt (it's the recommended method and should be faster, since it does not call the random() function) (almost done: it just needs to be applied to the CutflowAnalyzer)